Espresso: A Free Walking Tour of Rome for Food Lovers

 ll Gelato di San Crispino serves what many consider to be the best gelato in Rome – some say in the world.

 At San Crispino, they use only top-notch, all-natural ingredients from Italy.
 Their zabaione gelato, for example, is made with De Bartoli Marsala that’s been aged for 20 years.
 Likewise, their licorice flavor is made with licorice root from Calabria, lemon with IGP lemons from the Amalfi Coast, and pistachio with pistachio nuts that come from the town of Bronte in Sicily.
-In a city chockablock with gelaterias, it’s authentic high-quality ingredients like these, along with the absence of artificial colorings, preservatives and chemical emulsifiers, that really set them apart.
+In a city chockablock with gelaterias, it’s high-quality regional ingredients like these, along with the absence of artificial colorings, preservatives, and chemical emulsifiers, that really set them apart.

 San Crispino keeps the flavors of the day in metal tubs covered with shiny lids.
 Gourmet flavors like ginger-cinnamon, chocolate rum, armagnac, and fresh walnut with dried figs make it hard to pick just one.
 By the way, there are no cones at San Crispino.
 You also won’t find any sauces, toppings, or sprinkles.
 The emphasis here is on serving gelato in its purest form, in a paper coppetta (cup).